Skip to main content

 Arizona HB 2042

-Will replace their current cottage food law with a food freedom law.
-Will greatly expand the types of products producers can sell, including perishable foods and certain items with meat.
-Will require perishable foods to be sold directly to the consumer.
-Will add some restrictions to indirect sales of nonperishable foods.
+Replaces their current cottage food law with a food freedom law.
+Greatly expands the types of products producers can sell, including perishable foods and certain items with meat.
+Requires perishable foods to be sold directly to the consumer.
+Adds some restrictions to indirect sales of nonperishable foods.

 Likely has been replaced by HB 2144.
 Would create a law for Hawaii’s existing cottage food rules.
 Would allow direct, online, and indirect sales of all nonperishable foods.
 Would allow the direct sale of some perishable foods.
 Would allow producers to sell dried, freeze-dried, acidified, fermented, and low-acid foods in certain cases.
 Would require producers… [read more]